-2. Introduction to the Specific Rubric and Anchor Papers (Part III, only)
+2. Introduction to the Specific Rubric and Anchor Papers

-The introduction to the specific rubric and anchor papers may take place once the Uniform Statewide Admission Deadline has passed and the rating guide has been obtained from the Department's website.
+The introduction to the specific rubric and anchor papers may take place once the Uniform Statewide Admission Deadline has passed and the scoring key and rating guide have been obtained from the Department's website.

 - a.
-Trainer leads review of specific rubric with reference to the task. - b.
+Trainer leads review of the specific rubric with reference to the task. - b.
 Trainer reviews procedures for assigning holistic scores (i.e., by matching evidence from the response to the rubric). - c.
-Trainer leads review of each anchor paper and commentary. - 3.
-Practice Scoring Individually (Part III, only) - a.
+Trainer leads review of each anchor paper and commentary.

+3. Practice Scoring Individually

+- a.
 Raters score the practice papers independently, without looking at the scores and commentaries provided for the sample responses. - b.
 Trainer records scores and leads discussion of scoring criteria until raters feel confident enough to move on to actual rating. - c.
 If additional practice is required to reach scoring consensus, trainer may use a sample of student answer papers from the current administration of the examination.